 There’s a lot of COVID-19 information out there.
 And as a small business employer, you may just be looking for the bottom line.

-So, here’s some information on what the Families First Coronavirus Response Act means for your business.
+So, here’s some information on what the Families First Coronavirus Response Act, Consolidated Appropriations Act, and American Rescue Plan mean for your business.

 In a nutshell, what are the paid leave laws?

-Paid sick leave/time provides full-time employees with 10 days of paid time off—at their regular wage rate—if they have to quarantine or isolate due to the coronavirus.
-It also provides employees with 10 days of partial paid time off—at two-thirds their regular wage rate—if they are caring for someone who must quarantine or isolate due to the coronavirus.
+Paid sick leave/time provides full-time employees with 10 days of paid time off—at their regular wage rate—if they have to quarantine or isolate due to the coronavirus or take time to receive a vaccine or deal with vaccination complications.
+It also provides employees with 10 days of partial paid time off—at two-thirds their regular wage rate—if they are caring for someone who must quarantine or isolate due to the coronavirus, taking someone to get vaccinated, or caring for someone recovering from vaccination.

 Which employers must provide paid leave?